Skip to main content

 Fee for application

-A nonrefundable administrative fee $1,500.00 is due with the application.
+An application fee of $1,500.00 is due upon submission.
+A portion of the fee ($850) will be refunded if not admitted into the certification process.
 Any additional fees will be line with current fee schedules for examinations.

 Non-discrimination.
 ABTS retains the privilege of review and consideration of eligibility on a case by case basis, and allows appeals in the event of non-favorable decisions.